SneHijam/symmetrical-meme/README.md

 1. Its easy to use and fast to learn.
 1. It converts to HTML easily.
 1. It is convenient for the users.

+# What the are the benifits of using Github in writing documents?
+- Track changes in your code
+- It is an open source project, which means, everyone can contribute
+- It is integrated with Static Site Generator like Jekyll.